Jump to:

 • Sleep disturbance can exacerbate daily chronic pain.
 Encourage good sleep hygiene, cervical pillow, and consider sleep aids.

-• Interventional injections:
+• Interventional procedures:

-6. Botox injections may also be therapeutic for chronic headaches or myofascial pain.
+• Botox injections may also be therapeutic for chronic headaches or myofascial pain.

 • Manipulation and mobilization:

-1. Manipulation is a broad term which includes modalities such as myofascial releases, counter strain and/or indirect or direct muscle energy techniques and high velocity low amplitude (HVLA) thrusts to the cervical spine.
+• Manipulation is a broad term which includes modalities such as myofascial release, counter strain and/or indirect or direct muscle energy techniques and high velocity low amplitude (HVLA) thrusts to the cervical spine.
 The non-HVLA techniques are also commonly referred to as mobilization techniques.
 Manual manipulation is most commonly performed by osteopathic physicians who are trained in osteopathic manipulative medicine (OMM).
 Chiropractic practitioners often utilize spinal manipulation in treating patients with whiplash-associated injuries.

 Coordination of care